 Inspired by classic home computers and modern text-messaging apps, PixelNote gives you a 101×101 pixel, 256-color canvas which you control from a one-line command input field.
-PixelNote defines its own, compact, unique scripting language which supports taking photos, drawing shapes, manipulating pixels, looping and animating, and performing math.
+PixelNote defines its own, compact, unique programming language which supports taking photos, drawing shapes, manipulating pixels, looping and animating, and performing math.

 PixelNote comes with several examples to get you started.
 Take one and modify it, or build your own; play around, try different things, see how they look.
 As you work, PixelNote keeps a history of your code.
-I’d love to hear from you if you make something fun you’d like to share, or if you have any questions or feedback.

-For fun and for the challenge of it.
-PixelNote gives you a small number of pixels, a small number of colors, a small space to program in, and a unique programming language.
 I first learned to program on 8-bit microcomputers with built-in BASIC and limited capabilities, and I thought it was fun.
 PixelNote is an experiment in bringing that kind of fun to our modern pocket computers, and making it something we can share with each other.